-Sho’on Shibata is a performing artist and music educator of taiko drumming.
+Sho’on Shibata is a performing artist and music educator of Japanese taiko drumming and shinobue (bamboo flute).
 While grounding his performance in traditional Japanese musical styles, Sho’on continues to explore the possibilities of blending Japanese taiko drums with his other influences such as Western classical, jazz, world music, and electronic music.

 Born in Fukuoka Japan in 1991, Sho’on began his musical voyage at age 5 through Western classical music on the piano and later graduated from the Crane School of Music in New York State with a focus on music theory, history, and classical trombone.
 At the age of 13, he began his studies of drum set in the genres of rock, alternative, metal, and punk.
 From 2009 to 2013, he performed trombone in several bands in genres such as jazz, ska, reggae, and hip hop.